 1. P. deflectus.
-Shell dextral, depressed; whorls nearly five, minutely and regularly wrinkled across, wider than long, with a much depressed rotundity above, descending to an acute lateral edge below the middle; spire not impressed; suture indented, but not profoundly; beneath a little concave in the middle, exhibiting one-half of each volution to the apex; whorls flattened, slightly rounded; aperture declining very much, suboval, the superior portion of the labrum considerably surpassing the inferior portion and taking its origin a little above the carina; inferior portion of the labrum terminating on the middle of the inferior surface of the penultimate whorl.

-Greatest breadth two-fifths of an inch.
+Shell dextral depressed; whorls nearly five, minutely and regularly wrinkled across, wider than long, with a much depressed rotundity above, descending to an acute lateral edge below the middle; spire not impressed; suture indented, but not profoundly; beneath a little concave in the middle, exhibiting one half of each volution to the apex; whorls flattened, slightly rounded; aperture declining very much, sub-oval, the superior portion of the labrum considerably surpassing the inferior portion, and taking its origin a little above the carina; inferior portion of the labrum terminating on the middle of the inferior surface of the penultimate whorl.
+Greatest breadth $\frac{2}{3}$ of an inch.

-This shell was presented to me by Dr. Bigsby, who collected many specimens in the waters of the North-west Territory.
+This shell was presented to me by Dr. Bigsby, who collected many specimens in the waters of the N.W. territory.
 It resembles the exacuous nob. but the aperture does not embrace so large a proportion of the preceding volution, and the volutions on the inferior portion of the shell are consequently more obvious, and the umbilicus is but slightly indented; the upper portion of the labrum does not extend so far beyond the lower portion, the aperture declines much more, and the carina is less acute.
-It has also an affinity for the carinatus of Europe, but in addition to other differences the aperture of that species declines but little, if at all, and the carina is an elevated revolving line.
+It has also an affinity for the carinatus of Europe, but in addition to other differences, the aperture of that species declines but little, if at all, and the carina is an elevated revolving line.
 The aperture embraces the penultimate volution about as much as in the rotundatus of Europe, to which our shell is also allied, but differs in its declining aperture, and the less degree of rotundity of its whorls on their upper surface.
-Pl.
-15, fig. 8.

 2. P. corpulentus.
-Shell dextral; whorls more than three, rather rugged with coarse wrinkles, much higher than wide; superior surface much flattened, and edged by an abrupt acute line, which is distinct to the aperture; sides hardly rounded, and terminated below by another abrupt edge, which is not quite so definite and acute as the superior one; spire slightly concave; umbilicus exhibiting a portion of each of the rapidly retiring whorls to the apex; aperture longer than wide, the superior part extending higher than the preceding volution and the inferior portion declining much lower than the inferior line of the same volution.

-Greatest breadth three-fourths of an inch.

-Length of the aperture nearly half an inch.

-Length of the penultimate whorl near the aperture rather more than three-tenths of an inch.

-Inhabits Winnepeek river, Winnepeek lake, Lake of the Woods, and Rainy lake; common.
-Pl.
-15, fig. 9.
+Shell dentral; whorls more than three, rather rugged, with coarse wrinkles, much higher than wide; superior surface much flattened, and edged by an abrupt acute line, which is distinct to the aperture; sides hardly rounded, and terminated below by another abrupt edge, which is not quite so definite and acute as the superior one; spire slightly concave; umbilicus exhibiting a portion of each of the rapidly retiring whorls to the apex; aperture longer than wide, the superior part extending higher than the preceding volution, and the inferior portion declining much lower than the inferior line of the same volution.
+Greatest breadth $\frac{3}{4}$ of an inch.
+Length of the aperture nearly $\frac{3}{2}$ an inch; of the penultimate whorl near the aperture, rather more than $\frac{3}{4}$ of an inch.
+Inhabits Winnepeek lake, Lake of the Woods, and Rainy Lake Common.

-Of this species I collected numerous specimens, but had the misfortune to lose them all, as well as a great number of interesting terrestrial and fluviatile shells, on our return to the settlements, and I am indebted to the liberality of Dr. Bigsby for the individual above described.
-It is closely allied to trivolvis, nobis, but is much less rounded on the sides of the whorls, the carinæ are more prominent, the upper side is much more horizontally flattened, the labrum is less rounded, and the whole shell is larger and higher in proportion to its width, and the aperture extends both above and below the penultimate whorl.
+Of this species I collected numerous specimens, but had the

+misfortune to lose them all, as well as a great number of interesting terrestrial and fluviatile shells, on our return to the settlements, and I am indebted to the liberality of Dr. Bigsby for the individual above described.
+It is closely allied to trivolvis nobis, but is much less rounded on the sides of the whorls, the carinæ are more prominent, the upper side is much more horizontally flattened, the labrum is less rounded, and the whole shell is larger and higher in proportion to its width, and the aperture extends both above and below the penultimate whorl.

-- P. campanulatus, nob.
-Falls of Niagara. - P. trivolvis, nob.
-North-west Territory and Falls of Niagara. - P. parvus, nob. is common in the waters of the Northwest Territory, and may be found in plenty crawling upon the rocks near the shores.
-They vary in size from those found in the eastern states, being less than half as large.
+P. campanulatus, nob.
+Falls of Niagara.

+P. trivolvis, nob.
+N.W.
+Territory, and Falls of Niagara.

+P. parvus, nob. is common in the waters of the N.W.
+Territory, and may be found in plenty, crawling upon the rocks near the shores.
+They vary in size from those found in the Eastern States, being less than half as large.